LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

    Triggered breakpoint added.
    yes

+In this case, the debugger will break for user interaction at the unification port for the clause in the source file defining the ``mars`` object at line 98 if and only if the debugger stoped earlier at the unification port for the clause in the source file defining the ``planet`` category at line 76.

-The debugger prints a `^` character at the beginning of the line for easy recognition of triggered breakpoints.
+The debugger prints a ``^`` character at the beginning of the line for easy recognition of triggered breakpoints.

 Defining context spy points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~